DaxterM/bitcoin-bosh-release/README.md

 # bitcoin-bosh-release
 # BOSH release for bitcoin

-This is a a bosh release for a [full bitcoin node](https://bitcoin.org/en/full-node).
+This is a bosh release for a [full bitcoin node](https://bitcoin.org/en/full-node).

 ### Upload the BOSH releases